 He remained some time at a village named Hinnone, waiting to be able to steer clear of Mirambo, who was carrying on war, as usual, with the native tribes.
 Sometimes he was sick, sometimes he went hunting, and would fetch in a gazelle or zebra.
-He jots down: "Christmas-day passed very miserably.
+He jots down: "Christmasday passed very miserably.
 A heavy rain commenced the day, flooding the whole village-the ditch and bank round my tent were washed away, and I had over six inches of water inside it."
-Now and then a ludicrous scene broke the monotony of his dismal journey.
+He describes the huts and modes of life of the inhabitants, manner of dressing the hair by the women, etc. Now and then a ludicrous scene broke the monotony of his dismal journey.
 One day he was greatly amused by seeing one of his guides, who had got possession of an umbrella, strutting along under it with a pompous air.
-"He kept it open the whole day," he says, "continually spinning it round and round in a most ludicrous maner; and when we came to a jungle, he added to the absurdity of his appearance by taking off his only article of clothing his loin-cloth-and placing it on his head, after having carefully folded it.
+"He kept it open the whole day," he says, "continually spinning it round and round in a most ludicrous manner; and when we came to a jungle, he added to the absurdity of his appearance by taking off his only article of clothing-his loin-cloth-and placing it on his head, after having carefully folded it.
 The sight of a naked negro walking under an umbrella was too much for my gravity, and I fairly exploded with laughter."
 Passing village after village made desolate by the slave-traders, he kept on, crossing river after river-among others the Lugungwa, a beautiful stream, which had cut a channel fifty feet deep in the soft sandstone, and not more than eight feet wide at the top.
 At length he came in sight of the great inland sea of Tanganika.
 He had finally reached Ujiji.
 His first inquiries were for Dr. Livingstone's papers, which he found safe in the hands of one of the chief men of the place.